msvt37/Project-2/README.md

-# Project-2
-Code and supporting documentation for Project 2 in Penn FinTech Program
 # Project-2 (Machine Learning)
 ## Our team of Matt, Louis, Chris, and Ankita is using historical Stock data to predict the future returns of Southwest Stocks.
 We have used a multitude of trading strategies and a linear regression model to evaluate the effectiveness of the stock.
 In addition, our models help to predict if it is better to buy or sell the stock.
 As well as the general trends and analysis to be recognized through our graphs.
 ### Graph showcasing Strategy